The Uniform Child Custody, Jurisdiction and Enforcement Act (UCCJEA)

 If a state has enacted the optional UCCJEA provision regarding tribes (as most have), states must treat tribal court orders as if they were entered by another state.
 UCCJEA, §104.
 Because tribes are sovereign nations, however, each tribe has its own child custody jurisdiction law.

-To read more about the UCCJEA from a judge's perspective see (https://www.ncjfcj.org/UCCJEA-Guide), where much of the content of this article was taken.
+To read more about the UCCJEA from a judge's perspective see (https://www.ncjfcj.org/UCCJEA-Guide).

 As one can readily see based on the above discussion, the UCCJEA can get tricky.
 If you have any questions or need help navigating an issue related to UCCJEA and child custody, Contact Griswold Law Firm, for your south bay divorce or child custody issue!